Case study

 Acquired

-Renovation · 87 daysLease-up · parallel to renovationAcquireJanStabilizedSepJanFebMarAprMayJunJulAugSep2025
+Renovation · 87 daysLease-up · Avg.
+47 Days From Rent Ready to ApplicationAcquireJanStabilizedSepJanFebMarAprMayJunJulAugSep2025

 Fig. 01 — Execution cycleAcquisition to stabilization, 7 months